Mirko Ilić: American period

 In March 1986 he moved to New York.
 He started publishing his illustrations in Time, The New York Times, The Wall Street Journal, and many other prominent and influential newspapers and magazines.
 In 1991, he becomes an art director of Time International, and the following year he became art director of the op-ed in The New York Times.

 In 1995 he founded Mirko Ilić Corp., a graphic design and 3-D computer graphics and motion picture title studio.
 In 1998, he created the title sequence for the romantic comedy You've Got Mail with Milton Glaser and Walter Bernard.

 In 1999, Mirko Ilić Corp. began designing visual identities for luxury hotels and restaurants.
 Some of his hotel clients include The Time Hotel in New York City, The Joule Hotel in Dallas, TX, Casa Moderna Hotel in Miami, FL, and Alpina Gstaad in Switzerland.
 Some restaurant clients include Le Cirque and La Fonda Del Sol in New York City, "Summit" and "Play" at The Broadmoor Hotel in Colorado Springs, Charlie Palmer in Dallas, TX, and "The Seafood Bar", "Echo", "Flagler Stakehouse", and "HMF" at The Breakers (hotel) in Palm Beach Florida.

-Since 1999, Ilić has been a professor at the School of Visual Arts for their MFA in Illustration program.
+From 1999 until 2022, Ilić was a professor at the School of Visual Arts for their MFA in Illustration program.

+In 2023 Ilić received an honorary title as university professor from MOME, The Moholy-Nagy University of Art and Design in Budapest, Hungary.

 In 2012, Print published his monograph by Dejan Kršić with preface by Milton Glaser and introduction by Steven Heller.

 In 2015, 38 pieces of his artwork were included in the collection of the Museum of Modern Art (MoMA).
 MoMA acquired artwork including posters, LP designs from his Yugoslavian period, and his designs of The New York Times OP-ED pages.
 In September 2015, four of his pieces were exhibited for the first time in MoMA's exhibition Making Music Modern.

 His work is also in collections of Smithsonian Institution, San Francisco Museum of Modern Art, and many other institutions and museums.

 His original illustrations for the covers of Time Magazine, among other pieces are a part of the Smithsonian National Portrait Gallery in Washington D.C.

 Since 2017, Ilić is the creator and organizer of the Tolerance Traveling Poster Show, an international exhibition that brings together leading designers from around the world to create posters on the topic of Tolerance.
 Past participating designers have included Milton Glaser, Paula Scher, Ralph Steadman, David Hillman, and Gunter Rambow, among others.
-To date, the show was exhibited over 64 times in 27 different countries.
+To date, the show was exhibited over 216 times in 50 different countries.
 In 2019 he established the Tolerance Project Inc., a non for profit organization.